JavLuv/JavLuv/README.md

 JavLuv identifies movies by a alpha-numeric code (e.g. \[ABC-123\]) to identify a movie, and then retrieves information from a number of websites to generate metadata for the identified movie.

 Metadata is stored in a Kodi-compatible XML file typically named the same as the movie file, but with a .nfo extension.
 A local cache of this data is used, but the .nfo metadata is considered to be the authoritative source for the movies.
+By using this standard format, stored locally, you never have to worry about losing access to your collection's metadata.

 ## Compiling JavLuv